mirix/approaches-to-diarisation/README.md

 My procedure (work in progress) yields better results than anything else I had tried at the time of this writing.
 Please, feel free to fork and contribute.

 The 22 samples used contain 1-3 speakers and UMAP and HDBSCAN parametres have been calibrated accordingly, but, in principle, this procedure should support any unknown number of speakers.
-Heuristics or ML may be required in order to guess the ideal parameters for each sample.
+Heuristics or ML may be required in the future in order to guess the ideal parameter set for each sample (TODO).